ZhonghouXu/DiffSWE2d/README.md

 ### `RainfallForcing`

 Stores rainfall remapped to the model grid:
+- Rainfall is optional; simulations can be run with zero precipitation by setting the rainfall path to None.
 - rates with shape `[time, 1, ny, nx]`
 - units of metres per second
 - linear temporal interpolation